TANG-Wentao/SRP_MetabolicModel/README.md

 Cobra toolbox for metabolic model construction and simulation is available here https://github.com/opencobra/cobratoolbox/

-Objective function, i.e., biomass reaction, of each model is bio1.
+Objective function of each model, i.e., biomass reaction, is bio1.

 SRPs examined in this study with sequenced genome.